Course Outline

 Module 5: Application Performance Monitoring

-Most organizations utilize the Microsoft .NET Framework to build custom applications such as for intranet web sites.
-As there will not be an available Management Pack for these custom applications you should understand how Application Performance Monitoring (APM) is configured in Operations Manager.
-APM provides extensive monitoring for .NET and Java based applications that include both Server and Client side monitoring.
+Most organizations use the Microsoft .NET Framework to build custom applications, such as intranet websites.
+Since there will not be an available Management Pack for these custom applications, you should understand how to configure Application Performance Monitoring (APM) in Operations Manager.
+APM provides extensive monitoring for .NET and Java-based applications, including both server and client-side monitoring.

-In addition to monitoring .NET applications directly through Operations Manager it is important that you understand how APM can be used with the full functionality of Visual Studio IntelliTrace Collector for gathering full application profiling traces.
-With System Center 2012 you can also integrate Operations Manager with Team Foundation Server.
-It is important that you understand how this integration is configured so that Operations Manager can be used to synchronize alerts with work items in Team Foundation Server.
+In addition to monitoring .NET applications directly through Operations Manager, it is important to understand how APM can be utilized with the full functionality of Visual Studio IntelliTrace Collector for gathering complete application profiling traces.
+With System Center 2012, you can also integrate Operations Manager with Team Foundation Server.
+It is crucial to understand how this integration is configured so that Operations Manager can synchronize alerts with work items in Team Foundation Server.

 Lessons